ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/constructor-injection/index.md

 by a container.

 In order to do this, however, we have to change how we create our container.
-Until now, we've simply been creating a new @Rezolver.Container instance and registering targets via its own implementation of @Rezolver.ITargetContainer (which, as mentioned elsewhere, wraps its
+Until now, we've simply been creating a new @Rezolver.Container instance and registering targets via its own implementation of @Rezolver.IRootTargetContainer (which, as mentioned elsewhere, simply proxies the target container it was given, or that it created, when it was created).
-@Rezolver.ContainerBase.Targets property).

 This time, we're going to create a @Rezolver.TargetContainer directly, register `MyService2` and `Requires2MyServices` in it, then create a @Rezolver.OverridingTargetContainer on top of that with the other registration of `MyService3`.
 This target container is then